Blackfinch Ventures EIS Fund

-This is a relatively new offering from an established asset management business.
-Blackfinch Ventures launched in 2017 and the service is headed up by Reuben Wilcock, who joined in 2019.
-In 2020 the team was strengthened by the appointment of Joe Neale, who has 16 years’ experience as an investor, an entrepreneur, and in managing a venture capital fund.
+This is a relatively new offering: Blackfinch Ventures launched in 2017 and the service is headed up by Reuben Wilcock, who joined in 2019.

 Blackfinch Ventures has big ambitions.
 In addition to the EIS service, it launched its own VCT in 2019.
-In total, the business has attracted £15 million of capital (July 2020) and has made investments into 13 EIS-qualifying companies.
+In total, the business has attracted £15.6 million of capital (July 2020) and has made investments into 13 EIS-qualifying companies.
 In our view, it is too early to draw conclusions on the track record of the business.
 The core team has been working together for only a limited period.
-However, it has so far been able to both attract and deploy capital efficiently, as one would expect from an experienced asset management business.
+However, it has so far been able to both attract and deploy capital efficiently.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.